includeVitor/nextjs-boilerplate/README.md

 Running locally:
 - Run `yarn` to install all dependencies
-- Start the website with `yarn dev`
+- Start the application with `yarn dev`

 Running in prod:
 - Run `yarn` to install all dependencies
 - Run `yarn build` to build the prod files
-- Start the website with `yarn start`
+- Start the application with `yarn start`

 Running tests:
 - Run `yarn test` to execute the tests